ViuwAnalytics/viuw-unity-sdk/README.md

   1. Integrate the SDK to view scene reconstruction and analytics.

 ## SDK Integration
-1. Download or clone this repository.
+1. Download or clone this repository, or see [Releases](https://github.com/ViuwAnalytics/viuw-unity-sdk/releases/tag/1.0.0).
 1. In your Unity scene, add the Viuw SDK folder to your Unity project files.

 # Usage